EMinsight/TorchResist/README.md

-If you find TorchResist useful for your work, please cite our paper:
+If TorchResist contributes to your research, we would appreciate it if you cite our paper:

 ```
 @inproceedings{wang2025torchresist,